-High intensity interval training (HIT) Workouts is the latest form of exercise.
-Instead of doing one hour per day of exercise, you just need 10 minutes and the HIT exercise benefits are much more than the long drawn out one hour or more of exercise per day.
+High intensity exercises at home without equipment follows a new method of excercise know as High intensity interval training (HIT) Workouts.
+This is the latest form of exercise.
+Instead of doing one hour per day of exercise, you just need 10 minutes and the HIIT exercise benefits are much more than the long drawn out one hour or more of exercise per day.
 This is not a myth but research after research in leading Universities confirm this as detailed below:

 Professor Jamie Timmons, Heriot-Watt University